A User Guide to the Bipartisan Infrastructure Law (BIL)

 Lower-income communities and communities of color are also hit the hardest and are less able to deal with the impacts of climate change and the increasing natural disasters we are witnessing, from wildfires and hurricanes to heatwaves, droughts, and sea-level rise.
 As wages have fallen, access to stable housing and economic mobility and power in the workplace has declined, and working people are disproportionately vulnerable to these impacts.

 These crises are well documented and the solutions to them are as intrinsically linked as their causes.
-To begin the work of addressing economic inequality and dismantling the systemic racism in our society, equity and justice must be at the core of our efforts to rebuild the economy.
-Thankfully, President Biden did not propose the “Build Back Agenda;” instead, he proposed the “Build Back BETTER Agenda.”
+To begin the work of addressing economic inequality and dismantling systemic racism in our society, equity and justice must be at the core of our efforts to rebuild the economy.

-As we work to implement the Build Back Better Agenda, starting with the BIL, we have the opportunity to ensure we do so in a way that protects and creates good union jobs, delivers public health and environmental benefits, addresses economic and racial injustice head-on, and creates a cleaner, stronger, and more equitable economy for all.
+As we work to implement the BIL, we have the opportunity to ensure we do so in a way that protects and creates good union jobs, delivers public health and environmental benefits, addresses economic and racial injustice head-on, and creates a cleaner, stronger, and more equitable economy for all.

 A number of policy levers exist to help ensure that investments create good, union jobs, community benefits—particularly for targeted constituencies—and help reduce the income inequality that has harmed the American middle class and build a competitive, clean economy.
 The BIL includes some codified policy tools explicitly in the legislation.
 There are additional policy tools available that we have the opportunity to try to insert or attach as much as possible in the implementation of these funds at the federal and state level.
 We explore these tools in detail below.